 DesignFreo – we’ve launched!
-But why here, and why now?
+But why here and why now?
 Founder Pippa Hurst traces the DesignFreo story back to a lightbulb moment from her childhood.

 I’m 12 years old and I’m sitting in a dark cinema somewhere in Perth.

-Back then it was practice to show a short film before the main feature and on this occasion it was ‘One designer, Two Designer’, an animation by legendary graphic designer and illustrator Alex Stitt (remember ‘Life, Be In It?’ and ’Slip, Slop, Slap?’)
+Back then it was the practice to show a short film before the main feature and on this occasion it was ‘One designer, Two Designer’, an animation by legendary graphic designer and illustrator Alex Stitt (remember ‘Life, Be In It?’ and ’Slip, Slop, Slap?’)

 It was at about the three minute mark that I had my ‘aha’ moment.
 The example was a teacup.
 No matter how good it looks, if your fingers can’t fit into the handle then it’s not fulfilling its function – it’s just bad design.
 Eureka!
 Something clicked.
-The connection between form and function was a revelation that sparked my lifelong love of design and of ‘things that work’.
+The connection between form and function was a revelation that sparked my lifelong love of design and ‘things that work’.

-DesignFreo was conceived to shine a spotlight on our designers, and also to explore some of the bigger challenges we’re facing.
+DesignFreo was conceived to shine a spotlight on our designers and also to explore some of the bigger challenges we’re facing.
 In a world of climate change, economic uncertainty and fast-changing technology, how do we design our future?

-And then, to add to the list, along came the pandemic, bringing the question into even sharper focus.
+Then along came the pandemic, bringing the question into even sharper focus.